sddaniels/transition-forward-project/src/pages/resources/culture/index.md

 - If you make a mistake about someone's name or pronoun, what would you do?
   - Example: If you accidentally use the wrong name for someone, correct yourself and apologize quickly and move on without making a big deal of it.
   - Don't: Make an extensive apology and talk about how hard it is to change.
 This easily results in the transitioning individual feeling like a burden.
-Those that are transitioning generally **do** appreciate that it is hard to change.
+Those that are transitioning generally _do_ appreciate that it is hard to change.
 Your effort means the world to them.
 - Would you out someone (reveal their status as transgender, non-binary, or gay) without their permission?
+Can you think of ways to keep from doing this by accident?
 - Do you know the difference between an invasive question and one that is appropriate?
+  - If you have a question about transgender or non-binary issues, can you think of ways to get an answer without going directly to the transitioning individual?
-  - Do: Continue to be friendly to the same extent you would have before you knew your coworker was transitioning.
+  - Do: Continue to be friendly and ask work appropriate questions like you would any other coworker.
   - Don't: Ask about surgery topics, genitals, or sexual preference.
+  - Don't: Send news updates about persecution of trans or non-binary individuals without consent.
+Even if you are supportive, constant exposure can be hard to manage emotionally.
-- Do you know the words that it's best to avoid when talking about LGBTQ coworkers?
+- Do you know the words that it's best to avoid when talking about LGBTQ coworkers?.
-  - Make sure you are not accidentally using a slur and do your best to not use words that are now considered offensive.
-  - The easiest way to get it right is to use the language that individuals say they prefer.
+  - The easiest way to get it right is to use the language that individuals you interact with say they prefer.
 - If you see an transgender or non-binary individual being harassed, would you know what to do?
 - If you hear a negative myth or stereotype about LGBTQ people, would you say something?
 - What would you do if you heard an inappropriate joke about an LGBTQ coworker?
 - If a coworker is having trouble with another employee's transition, could you help them?
-- If you have a question about transgender or non-binary issues, how can you get an answer without going directly to the transitioning individual?
 - Do you know that gender and sexuality are separate?
   - Do: Use non-gendered language when asking about family or partners.
   - Don't: Assume a certain sexuality for a person because they have transitioned.
+This is also good advice in general.
 - How would you refer to a transgender or non-binary coworker in the past tense?
   - Do: Use the individuals current name and pronouns when referring to events in the past.
   - Don't: Use old names or pronouns because "that's who they were at the time."